BlackPanthar/Alien/README.md

 ➜  citymap git:(main) ✗ go run citymap.go 5 map.txt
 Bar has been destroyed by alien 3, and alien 1!
 Baz has been destroyed by alien 2, alien 4, and alien 5!
-Foo has been destroyed by alien 5, and alien 4!

 ➜  citymap git:(main) ✗ go test